Vinay Mohan Kwatra: Early life and education

 Vinay Mohan Kwatra was born on 15 December 1962.
-He holds a degree of B Sc Agriculture and Animal Husbandry (Hons.) from G. B. Pant University of Agriculture and Technology, and Masters in Science (M.Sc.).
+He holds a degree of B Sc Agriculture and Animal Husbandry (Hons.) from G. B. Pant University of Agriculture and Technology, and Master's in Science (M.Sc.).
 Kwatra speaks French, Hindi and English.
 He has also obtained a diploma in International Relations from the Graduate Institute of International and Development Studies.

 Career

 He has previously served at Ministry of External Affairs, India and Prime Minister's Office as Joint Secretary.
 He has also served as Minister (Commerce) at the Embassy of India in Washington D.C. from May 2010 to July 2013.
 Between July 2013 and October 2015, Mr. Kwatra headed the Policy Planning & Research Division of the Ministry of External Affairs and later served as the head of the Americas Division in the Foreign Ministry where he dealt with India's relations with the United States and Canada.
 He has served at different positions in many of India's missions abroad and in India.
-Kwatra holds an experience of nearly 32 years in a range of assignments.
+Kwatra holds an experience of nearly 32 years in a range of assignments and joined the Indian Foreign Service in 1988.

 Foreign Secretary

-On April 4, 2022, it was announced that Mr. Kwatra will succeed Harsh Vardhan Shringla to assume the post of the Foreign Secretary of India upon the latter's superannuation of the post on 30 April 2022.
-On 1 May, he became the 34th Foreign Secretary of India.
+On 4 April 2022, it was announced that Mr. Kwatra will succeed Harsh Vardhan Shringla to assume the post of the Foreign Secretary of India upon the latter's superannuation of the post on 30 April 2022.
+On 1 May, he became the 34th Foreign Secretary of India and was succeeded by Vikram Misri on 14 July 2024.